LungCellAtlas/FastCAR/README.md

 ```

-The following functions give an idea of the effect that different settings have on the ambient RNA profile
+The following functions give an idea of the effect that different settings have on the ambient RNA profile.
+Plotting the number of empty droplets, the number of genes identified in the ambient RNA, and the number of genes that will be corrected for at different UMI cutoffs,

 ```
 ambProfile = describe.ambient.RNA.sequence(fullCellMatrix = fullMatrix, start = 10, stop = 500, by = 10, contaminationChanceCutoff = 0.05)